Zachman Framework (Example, Benefits, and Certification)

 What is Zachman Framework?

-John Zachman created this framework in the late 1984s, becoming the most widely accepted framework for enterprise architecture.
+John Zachman created this framework in late 1984s, becoming the most widely accepted framework for enterprise architecture.
 It provides a structure for organizing information about an organization’s business, processes, data, applications, and technology.

 How Does It Work?